-No matter how many times you’ve done it, sending a child off to preschool for the first time is nerve-racking.
+Even if they have siblings who have “been there, done that,” sending a child off to preschool for the first time is nerve-racking.
 Will they feel scared?
 Will they cry?
 Will they pee their pants?!
-A child’s first day of pre-K is a big day filled with tons of emotions for everyone in the family.
-Fortunately, there are ways to make this transition go smoothly — and it all starts with mom and dad.
+A child’s first day of pre-K is a big day filled with tons of emotions for family members and caregivers alike.
+Fortunately, there are ways to make this transition go smoothly — and it all starts at home.

 “The single-most important thing parents can do when their child is going to school for the first time is to fully process their own feelings,” says Emily Shapiro, an early childhood admissions consultant in New York City.
 “Of course it’s scary to put your child in the hands of people who are seemingly strangers, but you want to protect your child from your own anxieties so they’re more excited than nervous on their big day.”

-While getting your mixed emotions in check plays a big part in lowering stress for your kiddo on their big day, it isn’t the only way to have a great first day of preschool.
-Here are nine expert tips for making your little one’s first day of preschool a success.
+While getting mixed emotions in check plays a big part in lowering stress for kids on their big day, it isn’t the only way to have a great first day of preschool.
+Here are nine expert tips for a successful first day of preschool.

 1. Take time to sort through your feelings

-It’s perfectly normal and valid to have mixed emotions when you’re sending your child to school for the first time, but like Shapiro says, it’s crucial to sort through these feelings beforehand so you can present a strong, calm front for your child on their big day.
+It’s perfectly normal and valid to have mixed emotions on a child’s first day of preschool, but like Shapiro says, it’s crucial to sort through these feelings beforehand so you can present a strong, calm front on the big day.

-“Whether you talk to your friends and family, journal or use a favorite go-to outlet, it’s important to work through your big feelings in advance, so you’re not losing it at the door to the classroom,” says Ruthie Arbit, LICSW, a psychotherapist who specializes in maternal and pediatric mental health.
+“Whether you talk to your friends and family, journal or use a favorite go-to outlet, it’s important to work through your big feelings in advance, so you’re not losing it at the door to the classroom,” says Ruthie Arbit, licensed independent clinical social worker and psychotherapist who specializes in maternal and pediatric mental health.

-Arbit notes that it’s OK to matter-of-factly explain to your child how you’re feeling beforehand by saying something like, “I also have a lot of big feelings about you starting school soon, and here are some thoughts that help me...”
+Arbit notes that it’s OK to matter-of-factly explain to kids how you’re feeling beforehand by saying something like, “I also have a lot of big feelings about you starting school soon, and here are some thoughts that help me…”

 While having that conversation, you’ll do well to manage your own ambivalence and hesitation, Arbit says.

-“Kids are very perceptive and rely on their parents to help them keep calm when things are scary,” she says.
+“Kids are very perceptive and rely on parents and caregivers to help them keep calm when things are scary,” she says.

 2. Visit the school together

-“Most childhood development programs have a phase-in schedule, where you can take your child in for a visit before school starts,” says Shapiro.
+“Most childhood development programs have a phase-in schedule, where you can take the child in for a visit before school starts,” says Shapiro.
 “Take advantage of that.
-It will help your child get a sense of the classroom while you’re with them.”
+It helps children get a sense of the classroom while you’re with them.”

 Arbit suggests taking a photo of the classroom during such a visit so you can study the picture together and try to find specifics in the classroom at home.

-“Before the first day, you can remind your child of something particular in the classroom, such as a toy or picture they liked,” she says.
+“Before the first day, you can remind soon-to-be students of something particular in the classroom, such as a toy or picture, they liked,” she says.

 3. Pack a piece of home

-Both Arbit and Shapiro recommend sending your child to school with a memento or two from home.
+Both Arbit and Shapiro recommend sending kids to school with a memento or two from home.

 “Family photos are very helpful for kids when they go to school,” says Shapiro.
 “It supports their knowledge of object permanence.
 They can deeply believe that you exist when you’re not there.”